 Public Charge Fact Sheet

-Under Section 212(a)(4) of the Immigration and Nationality Act (INA), an individual seeking admission to the United States or seeking to adjust status to permanent resident (obtaining a green card) is inadmissible if the individual "at the time of application for admission or adjustment of status, is likely at any time to become a public charge."
-If an individual is inadmissible, admission to the United States or adjustment of status will not be granted.
+Under ;section 212(a)(4) of the Immigration and Nationality Act (INA), 8 U.S.C.
+1182(a)(4), an alien seeking admission to the United States or seeking to adjust status to that of a lawful permanent resident (obtaining a Green Card) is inadmissible if ;the alien, "at the time of application for admission or adjustment of status, is likely at any time to become a public charge."
+If an alien is inadmissible, we will not grant admission to the United States or adjustment of status.